TritonDataCenter/rfd/rfd/0121/README.md

 - It is not yet clear how we will manage PCI pass-through.
 We need to figure this out soon. @sjorge
-- We should be able to pass through tty devices too, as this is supported with kvm.
+- We should be able to pass through serial devices too, as this is supported with kvm.
 The current plan is to have `com1` attached to `/dev/zconsole`.  @sjorge
   @joshwilsdon
 - Any time a critical configuration element is found in an `attr` resource, we